JS-LinuxInfra/Python/README.md

 6. `exponents.py`

-Multiplies and exponentiates several variables.

-7. `exponents.py`

-Performs module calculations on several variables and prints the output to the terminal.
+Performs modulo calculations on several variables and prints the output to the terminal.

-8. `concatenatation.py`
+7. `concatenation.py`

 Defines multiple strings, concatenates them together and prints the output to the terminal.

-9. `plus_equals.py`
+8. `plus_equals.py`

 Defines multiple variables, adds them together, and appends the output to the end of a string on the terminal.

-10. `multi_line_string.py`
+9. `multi_line_string.py`

 Defines a multi-line string and prints to the terminal.

-11. `ascii_art.py`
+10. `ascii_art.py`

-Defines ascii art and prints out symmetrically to the terminal.
+Defines ASCII art and prints symmetrically to the terminal.